vladmirfox/pokeemerald-expansion/docs/install/mac/MAC_OS.md

     Continue to [Installing pkg-config (macOS)](#installing-pkg-config-macos) if **pkg-config is not installed**.
 Otherwise, continue to [Installing devkitARM (macOS)](#installing-devkitarm-macos) if **devkitARM is not installed**.

-    If both pkg-config and devkitARM are already installed, go to [Choosing where to store pokeemerald Expansion (macOS)](#choosing-where-to-store-pokeemerald-expansion-macos).
+    If both pkg-config and devkitARM are already installed, go to [Choosing where to store pokeemerald-expansion (macOS)](#choosing-where-to-store-pokeemerald-expansion-macos).

 ### Installing pkg-config (macOS)
 <details>